Combine your TV with your stereo:

 These pre-packages systems usually give you 5 small speakers and a bass module and some sort of amplifier in one box for a low price.
 Some of the more expensive ones can be decent but many of the lower priced ones are not.
 Be sure to listen before you buy.

 A carefully selected component system will give by far the best performance.
 Select your speakers and receiver based on your budget and what sounds best for you.
 You can go with a full 5.1 or 7.1 channel system with a subwoofer that really reproduces movie soundtracks the way the filmmakers intended, and provides a cinematic experience that rivals the best movie theaters.
-A good component home theater will cost about $2,000.00 and up (not counting the TV) but when you consider how much pleasure it will bring your family (and how much you will save on movie tickets) it is well worth it.
-Your systems speakers will affect the sound quality more than any other component so if budget is limited it makes sense to spend most of your money on speakers.
+Dolby Atmos systems add 2-4 ceiling speakers and can improve the experience even more with Dolby Atmos or DTS-X encoded soundtracks.
+A good component home theater will cost about $2,500.00 and up (not counting the TV) but when you consider how much pleasure it will bring your family (and how much you will save on movie tickets) it is well worth it.